AuraCodez/Edu-Track/README.md

 I am planning to

-- Make a login system for the teachers/staff/ta to login
+- Make a login system for the teachersto login
 - Make a seperate login system for students to login
 -  Make is so that teachers can uppload assignment files and students can see it
+- Make it so students can access and see their current grades

 (A current work in progress project!)